daptablade/docs/README.md

 # Docs

-This repository contains the dapta docs and associated tutorial files.
+This repository contains the dapta docs source files and associated tutorial files.
+View the docs at https://daptadocs.com

 ## Build docs